sortofamudkip/dialogflow_bot/README.md

 The script can connect to the bot and exchange information.

 The bot produces correct results most of the time, but its speed varies quite a bit.
 It is sometimes so slow that the connection will time out, causing the program to end.
-This is probably due to the volatile internet speed.